 Your belongings may be covered under personal property insurance as long as the damage or loss occurred because of a covered risk, such as theft or fire.
 Note that flood damage is likely not covered under your policy unless you have a separate flood insurance policy.
 Talk to your Farm Bureau agent to make sure your belongings are protected.

 Scheduled Personal Property

 For high-value items such as jewelry and fine art, an agreed-upon value may need to be established before you are approved for this type of personal property insurance.
 By “scheduling” certain high-value items, you add another layer of protection to your homeowners or renters policy.

 An independent appraiser can assess the value of your high-ticket personal items to determine their current worth.
 You can find a certified appraiser in your area by checking out appraiser organizations, such as American Society of Appraisers or Appraisers Association of America.

-Personal property coverage provides peace of mind that your cherished collection is covered if something happens — but it is just one element of protecting your collection.
-Consider storing valuables in a safe deposit box or secure home safe and installing an alarm system in your home.
-These moves not only reduce the risk of theft, they may also help you get a discount on personal property coverage.
+Scheduled personal property coverage provides peace of mind that your high-value belongings are better protected if something happens.
+For additional peace of mind, consider storing valuables in a safe deposit box or secure home safe and installing an alarm system in your home.
+These moves not only reduce the risk of theft, they may also help you get a discount on scheduled personal property coverage.